2k16daniel/Loop_Sms/README.md

 Annoy your friend by sending multiple Sms message using this app. lol

 PS.
-Di pa tapos to , logic nalang kulang hehe
+Di pa tapos to , logic nalang kulang hehe.